 The range indicator base its range on the following data

-- Average consumption on the latest trips
+- Average consumption on the last 100km driven

 - The state of charge (of much is the battery charged)